Drobysheve

-Drobysheve (Дробишеве, /uk/; Дробышево) is a rural settlement in eastern Ukraine, located in Kramatorsk Raion of Donetsk Oblast.
+Drobysheve (Дробишеве, /uk/) is a rural settlement in eastern Ukraine, located in Kramatorsk Raion of Donetsk Oblast.

 History

 Russian invasion of Ukraine

 The settlement came under attack by Russian forces during the Russian invasion of Ukraine in 2022, and was occupied until it was recaptured by Ukrainian forces during the Kharkiv counteroffensive on 30 September 2022.
-In October 2025, as part of the Northeast Donetsk Oblast campaign, Russian forces made significant advances near the town.

 Demographics

 As of 2022, the population was estimate to be 2,578.

+As of the 2001 Ukrainian census, the Drobysheve had a population of 3,635 inhabitants.
+The linguistic composition was as follows: